 Module Units

 Project Complex Attacks and Defenses 6,00 Weekly Contact

 Mode of Delivery: Practicals Hours

 Language: English/German

 Frequency: every semester

 Learning outcome:

 cf. module description

-Contents: -
+Contents:

 Potential topics include:

-web security (injection flaws and other issues mentioned in the OWASP Top 10)
+web security (injection flaws and other issues mentioned in the OWASP T 10) -ор

 network security (such as DNS cache poisoning and rebinding attacks)

 security issues in C programs (buffer overflows, etc.)

-cryptography (low-level attacks on ciphers, high-level attacks on protocols, e.g., TLS)
+cryptography (low-level attacks on ciphers, high-level attacks on protocols) 5,

+e.g., TLS)

 business logic failures

 misconfigurations

 attacks on availability (denial of service)

-attacks on privacy (such as inference, tracking, re-identification, fingerprinting)
+attacks on privacy (such as inference, tracking, re-identification,

+fingerprinting)

-privacy defenses (such as k-anonymity, related concepts, differential privacy)
+privacy defenses (such as k-anonymity, related concepts, differential

-Literature: -

-Literature will be announced at the beginning of the project.
+privacy)

-Examination Coursework Assignment and Colloquium / Duration of Examination: 30 minutes Duration of Coursework: 3 months prerequisites for module examination: Regular attendance at project meetings.
-Description: The module examination consists of two parts: Firstly, the participants submit a Duration of Coursework: 3 months prerequisites for module examination: Regular attendance at project meetings.
-Description: prerequisites for module examination: Regular attendance at project meetings.
-Description: Regular attendance at project meetings.
-Description: Description: - The module examination consists of two parts: Firstly, the participants submit a written report (in English) that includes the source code of the vulnerable service and the training material.
+Coursework Assignment and Colloquium / Duration of Examination: 30 minutes Duration of Coursework: 3 months

+Regular attendance at project meetings.

+The module examination consists of two parts: Firstly, the participants submit a written report (in English) that includes the source code of the vulnerable service and the training material.
 Secondly, the participants give a talk in which they defend their work (in English; in German if all participants are fluent in German) by presenting theoretical and practical aspects of their vulnerable service as well as relevant mitigations.
 The maximum number of points that can be achieved in the module examination is 100.

 Optionally, participants can submit intermediary results (in English) to collect up to 20 bonus points.
 If the module examination is passed on its own (generally, this is the case when at least 50 points are obtained), the bonus points will be added to the points achieved in the module examination.
 The grade 1.0 can be achieved without the bonus points.
 Details regarding the number of optional submissions during the semester, their type, the points per submission, and the respective deadlines will be announced in the first session of the project.

 Module PSI-ProjectPAD Project Practical Attacks and 6 ECTS / 180 h

-Defenses

 Project Practical Attacks and Defenses

-(since SS18)